ThinkCodeAB/bbd-its-not-about-the-tools/README.md

 # Behaviour-Driven Development - it's not about the tools

-The example used in the presentation 30 November "Behaviour-Driven Development – it’s not the tools"
+The example used in the presentation "Behaviour-Driven Development – it’s not the tools"

 ## Building